r-mikegester/mikegester/README.md

 # Personal Website Portfolio

-This directory is a brief example of a Vite/Vue.js site that can be deployed to Vercel with zero configuration.
+This portfolio will showcase my projects, works, and other life events

-While this project uses Vue.js, Vite supports many popular JS frameworks.
-[See all the supported frameworks](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+While this porfolio website is at development, you can support me  [See all the supported frameworks](https://fb.gg/mkgstr).

 ## Deploy Your Own